dimpart/group-py/README.md

 	msg.data     = plaintext;       # json_encode(group_command_content)
 ```

-it will be sent to the group bot to let it knows the latest membership:
+It will be forwarded to the group bots:

 ```python
 	msg.receiver = bot_id;